bustle/ember-restless/README.md

   namespace: 'v1'
 });
 ```
-See the **Advanced** section below for further use of a custom adapter.
+See the **Advanced** section below for further use of custom adapters.

 ### Defining Models